 When updating the cart, the Klarna payments API takes any updated data as a new session to validate.

 When getting the authorization, the

 authorize() call triggers a risk and fraud assessment on Klarna’s side.

 In this step, we check that the address fulfills all country standards and exists in the records of that specific country.
 If this information is broken, the validation fails.

-If any address field - in either billing or shipping - is incorrect, an error message will be returned specifying what field it is.
+If any address field - in either billing or shipping - is incorrect, you get an error message specifying what field is failing.

 When creating an order, we validate the data against the most recent purchase and customer information you send us.
 This applies to both scenarios, recurring and one-time payments.